Pardon the Interruption: PTI in other media

 The short-lived CBS show Listen Up was based on the life of Tony Kornheiser.
 In it, the main characters Tony Kleinman (Jason Alexander) and Bernie Widmer (Malcolm-Jamal Warner) co-hosted an off-beat sports show titled "Listen Up!"
 On the day Listen Up! debuted, Warner and Alexander appeared in character on PTIs intro.

 Kornheiser and Wilbon appeared as themselves on PTI in the 2004 film Mr. 3000, including doing a Role Play segment with Kornheiser posing as Stan Ross (Bernie Mac) at one point.

 On February 8, 2006, it was announced that Tony Kornheiser would join Mike Tirico and Joe Theismann in the broadcast booth during Monday Night Football beginning in the 2006 NFL season.
 Kornheiser continued to host PTI, and Wilbon joined him on the road as they broadcast PTI each Monday from the site of the MNF game, and there has also been an extra PTI segment inserted during halftime of ESPN's Monday night games (although in 2008, Wilbon stayed in the D.C. studios, on many Mondays).

 PTI was featured in EA Sports video games due to the contract between ESPN and EA.
 The first game to have the feature is NBA Live 07 for the Xbox 360 and the PlayStation 3.

 Wilbon is a frequent guest on Kornheiser's eponymous podcast.

 On October 8, 2010, South Park spoofed PTI in the Season 14 episode "Poor and Stupid."
 When Wilbon is on camera you can see the cut outs of their likeness in the background.

 On October 30, 2010, SportsNation did their entire 1 hour show in the style of PTI.
 At the end of the show Tony Reali ripped the show in a 1-minute rant.

 On February 18, 2012, Kick Buttowski: Suburban Daredevil featured Wilbon and Kornheiser as the local policemen with a nod to their good cop/bad cop PTI segment.

 From 2011 to 2012, The Onion had a parody of PTI, "Get Out of My Face" (aka "GOOMF").

-PTI was featured in the 2015 movie Creed.
+PTI was featured in the 2015 film Creed.